PseudoKnight/CHNaughty/README.md

 ### pswing_hand([playerName], [hand])
 Swing the player's hand in an attack animation.
 The hand parameter can be either main_hand (default) or off_hand.

-### set_psky([playerName], downFallOpacity, storminess)
-Sends a packet to the player to change their sky.
-As of 1.17 the first number changes the opacity of precipitation from 0.0 - 1.0.
-The second number changes the storminess of the sky while precipitating from 0.0 - 1.0.

 ### set_parrow_count(count | player, count, [ticks])
 Sets the amount of arrows in a player's model.